Slamy/Wiki_MiSTer/Using-MiSTer.md

 `reboot`

-If you press F12 again once rebooted, you can see the ip address of your MiSTER in the setup menu.
+If you press F12 again once rebooted, you can see the IP address of your MiSTer in the setup menu.
 You can now navigate to your mister via \\\IP ADDRESS on windows or smb://IP ADDRESS on Mac.
-Check your ip address, and navigate to it.
+Check your IP address, and navigate to it.

-eg if your ip address is 192.168.0.210
+eg if your IP address is 192.168.0.210

 ### Windows
 `File, Run`